 Dogs do strange things, and we’ve all asked ourselves “Why does my dog do that?”
 Most of these questions have no answers, but some strange quirks are actually commonly seen in dogs.
 We’ve rounded up the top 13 canine conundrums and found the answers you’ve been looking for.

 Keep in mind that dogs with weird habits have usually had those habits their entire lives.
 If your pup begins exhibiting strange behavior out of the blue, it’s best to seek the advice of your veterinarian.
+But there are plenty of things our dogs do that leave pet owners puzzled, because we often associate their behavior and consider it from our personal point of view and human-like experience.

 13 Common “Why Does My Dog” Questions Answered